multiversx/mx-sdk-dapp/README.md

 You can opt-in for using the `useIdleTimer` hook, which logs out the user after a period of inactivity (default set to 10 minutes).
 Optionally it accepts an `onLogout` function that fulfills your dapp's specific logout business logic.
 Make sure to call the above `logout` function inside this `onLogout` callback.

+You can also opt-in for using the `useRegisterWebsocketListener` hook.
+You can register a function callback, which will get fired once a websocket message is received, and receive the `string` argument provided by the event.

 There are 2 ways of reading the user current state: hooks (to be used inside components and for reacting to changes in the data) and simple functions (for reading data outside of React components or inside handlers).

 - hooks: `useGetLoginInfo, useGetAccountInfo, useGetNetworkConfig`;